 This policy is active as of 24 May 2018.
-Read about our recent GDPR updates here.
+Read about our GDPR policy here.

 At Ally Labs Limited, we are committed to protecting and respecting your privacy and personal data.
 We respect and value the privacy of everyone who uses our website, allycares.com (“Our Website”) and will only collect and use personal data is the ways described here.
 Please read this Privacy Statement for Ally Labs’ Website (“Privacy Statement”) carefully and ensure that you understand it.